Gentoo Development Guide

 The first form with a positive offset returns a substring starting with the

-character at offset and continuing to the end of a string.
+and continuing to the end of a string.
 If the offset is

 negative, the offset is taken relative to the end of the string.